riot662006/project_master/README.md

 ## Acknowledgments

 This project was initially inspired by the concepts presented in [this YouTube video](https://www.youtube.com/watch?v=8uAkZHnnt5k).
 However, the scope and features have significantly evolved to address the unique requirements of an individual project management tool.
-Special thanks to the Clerk, Next.js, Prisma, and Supabase communities for their excellent documentation and support.
+Special thanks to the Next.jsn and Prisma communities for their excellent documentation and support.

 ---